JuliaManifolds/Manifolds.jl/docs/src/tutorials/manifold.md

 If you looked around a little and saw the [interface](../interface.md), the amount of functions and possibilities, it might seem that a manifold might take some time to implement.
 This tutorial demonstrates that you can get your first own manifold quite fast and you only have to implement the functions you actually need.
 For this tutorial it would be helpful if you take a look at our [notation](../notation.md).
-For this tutorial it is helpful, if you heard of the exponential map, tangent vectors and the dimension of a manifold.
+This tutorial assumes that you heard of the exponential map, tangent vectors and the dimension of a manifold.
+If not, please read for example [[do Carmo, 1992](#doCarmo1992)], Chapter 3, first.

 We start with two technical preliminaries.
 If you want to start directly, you can [skip](@ref manifold-tutorial-task) this paragraph and revisit it for two of the implementation details.